Pitching The ‘Community’ Movie

 With any amount of time, all intellectual properties need a reason for their characters to get back together.
-For a Community movie, we need the personal and familial reason to get back together.
-The safe assumption is the gang joins together to save Troy Barnes (Donald Glover) and LeVar Burton (himself) from pirates that shipnapped them in season 5.
-However, I imagine Troy and LeVar’s charisma would save them from any treacherous situation the pirates put them in.
-My plot revolves around the recent Ari Aster film, Midsommar.
-In my film, the study group must regroup to rescue Shirley from an intense cult in the badlands of Georgia.
+For a Community movie, we need the personal and familial reasons for the Study Group to get back together.
+The safe assumption is the gang comes back together to save Troy Barnes (Donald Glover) and LeVar Burton (himself) from the pirates that had shipnapped them in season 5.
+However, I imagine Troy and LeVar’s charisma would save them from any dangerous situation the pirates put them in.
+My plot takes inspiration from the recent Ari Aster film, Midsommar.
+In my movie, the study group must regroup to rescue Shirley from an intense cult in the badlands of Georgia.

-In the years since the show ended, Jeff has seen Pierce Hawthorne (Chevy Chase) going to the Dean’s office to receive his royalty check for the hologram in the library entry way.
-Due to the secrecy, and legal nature of his livelihood, it’s easy for Jeff to decline any offers to “hangout.”
-However, Dean Pelton (Jim Rash) and Señor Chang (Ken Jeong) are very much apart of Pierce’s social life.
+In the years since the show ended, Jeff has seen Pierce Hawthorne (Chevy Chase) going to the Dean’s office to receive his checks for the hologram in the library entryway.
+Due to the secrecy and moral implications of Pierce benefitting from his own “death,” it’s easy for Jeff to decline any offers for the two of them to “hang out.”
+However, Dean Pelton (Jim Rash) and Señor Chang (Ken Jeong) are very much a part of Pierce’s social life.

 Odds Of This Happening:

-In all honesty; slim to none.
+In all honesty, slim to none.
 I imagine a Community film will, eventually, exist in some form but not in the way I’ve described.
-As a lifelong fan, I hope we see these characters reunite in a feature film to live out the promise of #sixseasonsandamovie but only time will tell.
+As a lifelong fan, I hope we see these characters reunite in a feature film to live out the promise of #sixseasonsandamovie, but only time will tell.